Expert Advice: 01639 849847 - Mon - Fri 9am to 5:00pm

 It provides a stable spot to hold your tools, screws, paint cans, or other essentials, so you have everything you need right by your side.
 This reduces the risk of losing your balance while reaching or stretching for tools, which is the cause of many accidents.

-Some ladders, like the Hailo L100 TopLine Aluminium Safety Stepladder and the Werner Aluminium Safety Ladder come with a built-in tray, but if your ladder doesn’t have one of these, a ladder bucket hook is a great alternative, which attach firmly to the ladder’s side, allowing you to hang buckets or tool bags.
+Some ladders, like the Hailo L100 TopLine Aluminium Safety Stepladder and the Werner Aluminium Safety Ladder come with a built-in tray, but if your ladder doesn’t have one of these, a ladder bucket hook is a great alternative, which attaches firmly to the ladder’s side, allowing you to hang buckets or tool bags.

 There we have it!